Height and Weight Air Force Requirements: What You Need to Know

 Vision and Hearing Requirements

-You need uncorrected visual acuity of at least 20/70 in each eye, correctable to 20/20.
+Vision standards are stringent within the Air Force, requiring uncorrected visual acuity of at least 20/70 in each eye, correctable to 20/20.

 Health Risks and Medical Evaluation

-Cardiovascular diseases, diabetes, and hypertension are closely monitored.
+Conditions such as cardiovascular disease, diabetes, and hypertension are closely monitored.

-Musculoskeletal injuries are a common concern.
+Musculoskeletal injuries are a typical concern.

 Service Commitments and Training